tanzeelkazi/web-worker/README.md

 ## Features
 - Delayed loading
   - Your web-worker scripts are not loaded until you explicitly call `.start()` or `.load()` on the `WebWorker` instance.
+- Delayed starting
+  - Your worker script will not execute unless an explicit call to `.start()` is made.
 - Event-driven API
   - No mystery callback hooks for communication between the page and the web worker.
 - Ability to use custom events (freedom from being stuck to the `postMessage` API).